ok-nick/liter/README.md

 ## Installation
 There are multiple ways to install liter:
 ### Using Studio:
-Pre-built binaries are available from the [GitHub release](https://github.com/ok-nick/solved/releases) page.
+Pre-built binaries are available on the [GitHub release](https://github.com/ok-nick/solved/releases) page.
 Simply install the `.rbxm` file and import directly into studio.
 ### Using Rojo:
 Same rules apply for installing to studio, just add the `.rbxm` to your `.project.json`  and you should be good to go.
 ### Using Kayak: